jacintaph/jacintaph.github.io/README.md

 This is the portfolio website of Jacinta Phillips, a Computer Science student from Brisbane, Australia.

+The portfolio showcases recent projects, work experience and skills.

-This site is live at: https://jacintaph.github.io/
+Site is live at: https://jacintaph.github.io/

+## Technologies used
+- HTML
+- CSS
+- Vanilla JavaScript